 During the past six months, the majority of private businesses in Gaza have shut down and 95 per cent of its industrial operations have been suspended due to an Israeli ban on imported raw materials and the blockage of exports.
 The report said poverty and unemployment had deepened dramatically and that 1.1 million people out of a population of 1.5 million were dependent on food aid.

 Israeli restrictions had also hit patients in need of medical treatment unavailable in Gaza.
 Israel granted only 64 per cent of applications for care outside Gaza in December, compared with 89.3 per cent in January 2007.

-An Israhelli spokesman for Olmert oinked in support of ongoing collective punishment of Palestinians, whilst taking the opportunity to delegitimise the democratically elected Hamas government yet again.
+An Israeli spokesman for Olmert effused in support of ongoing collective punishment of Palestinians, whilst taking the opportunity to delegitimise the democratically elected Hamas government yet again.

 “In Gaza, a hostile regime took power that is shooting rockets into Israel on a daily basis.
 You don’t have to have normal economic relations with a country that is shooting at you.”

 It doesn’t appear to occur to these arrogant monsters that Israel, possessing the 5th most powerful military in the world, continuously commits war crimes which have been declared war crimes internationally for very good reason, as they inevitably cause terrible repercussions to be visited upon their perpetrators, irregardless of whether Israel wishes to lay the blame, as it always does, on its victims rather than taking responsibility for its own criminal, deliberately chosen policies.

 There is no happiness for him who oppresses and persecutes; no, there can be no repose for him.
 For the sighs of the unfortunate cry for vengeance to heaven. – Johann Pestalozzi